 The Story Behind Rishi Panchami

 The enlightened Rishi peeped into the past lives of the Brahmin’s daughter.
 Rishi told the Brahmin and his wife that their daughter had breached a religious rule in her past life.
-She had touched some kitchen utensils while she was in the menstruation.
+She had touched some kitchen utensils while she was menstruating.
 Thus, she had invited the sin which was getting reflected in her present birth.
-It is stated in the holy scriptures that a woman who is in the menstruation should not touch religious things and kitchen ware.
+It is stated in the holy scriptures that a woman who is in menstruation period should not touch religious things and kitchenware.
 Rishi further told them that the girl had not observed the Rishi Panchami Vrat, that is the reason why she had to face these consequences.